Zyst/Egoist-One/README.md

 # Egoist One
 My fork of [One Dark Pro](https://github.com/Binaryify/OneDark-Pro).
 Customized for me.
+The extension can be found [here](https://marketplace.visualstudio.com/items?itemName=Zyst.Egoist-One) or installed with `ext install Egoist-One`.

+# ScreenShot
+None yet

 # Tweaks
 If you would like to play around with new colors, use the setting workbench.colorCustomizations to customize the currently selected theme.